WVEA Organizational Development Specialist

-WVEA is accepting applications from interested individuals for the position of Organizational Development Specialist (ODS) in the Central Region.
-The area covered by the job includes the counties of Braxton, Clay, Fayette, Greenbrier, Kanawha, Nicholas, Pocahontas, Raleigh, and Webster.
+WVEA is accepting applications from interested individuals for the position of Organizational Development Specialist (ODS) in the Southwest Region.
+The area covered by the job includes the counties of Cabell, Boone, Kanawha, Lincoln, Logan, Mingo, and Wayne counties.

 General Assignments and Relationship